xiongsiheng/TG-LLM/README.md

 ```

 ## Prompt Format
-We have changed the prompt format of our framework into **JSON** which is much eaiser to parse and doesn't hurt the peformance.
+The original format used in the paper is plain text.
+We also provide the option of **JSON** which is much easier to parse and doesn't hurt the performance much.
+Please use the command **--prompt_format** to change the format seamlessly.

 ## Datasets